Karen Hille Phillips Regency Advancement Award

 The following guidelines outline allowable and unallowable expenses as well as procedures for purchasing and reimbursement requests.
 It is expected that your award be utilized within the established timeline set forth in your award letter.
 Additionally, expenses should strictly adhere to your approved budget, as outlined in your proposal.
 As per the university’s accounting standards (GAAP: Generally Accepted Accounting Principles), carry forward of funds from one fiscal year to the next or extension of funds beyond the award period are not allowed.

 All durable assets purchased with Regency funds are considered property of Pacific Lutheran University.
 Durable assets are defined as tangible goods that yield service or benefits over a number of years.
 For example, scientific equipment or special computing needs over and above the standard computer/laptop provided by PLU.
 Unexpended funds from each award shall revert to the university.

-- The maximum amount of each award is $4,000.
-Individual project or activity costs may not exceed this in any fiscal year.
+- Individual project or activity costs may not exceed $4,000.